anastasija0/NLP-for-spellchecking/README.md

 # Key Findings

 TextBlob achieved the highest accuracy and F1-score, making it the best choice for identifying misspelled words.

-Spello demonstrated the highest correction rate and speed, processing over 500 words per second, making it suitable for real-time or high-volume applications.
+Spello demonstrated the highest correction rate and speed, processing over 500 words per second, making it suitable for real-time or high-volume applications.ž

 Pyspell and Autocorrect provided balanced performance in both detection and correction but didn’t surpass TextBlob or Spello in any category.

 # Technologies and Libraries

 Python and Jupyter Notebook: Main tools for implementation and visualization.

 scikit-learn: Used for calculating precision, recall, and F1-score.

 editdistance: Utilized for computing the average edit distance metric.

 Spell-checking libraries: Pyspell, Autocorrect, TextBlob, Spello.

 # Project Structure

 notebooks/: Contains the Jupyter Notebook file with detailed metric explanations, formulas, and analysis. scripts/: Python scripts used to run and test each spell checker. data/: Sample test data used in evaluation.